teach-afp/www/input/lecture5.md

   run1 (Return x)         ss = [(x,ss)]
   ```

-  We have another source of inneficiency.
+  We have another source of inefficiency.
 Can you see it?

   The list append `(++)` is linear in its first argument which means that left
   nested applications `(+++)` get a quadratic behaviour, e.g., consider